Category Archives: Wildlife

 Conservation of Borneo Butterflies

-Same as other wildlife, butterflies need undisturbed habitat and reliable food sources to survive.
-Global warming, use of pesticides in agriculture, and forest clearance are threatening their well-being.
+Like other wildlife, butterflies need an undisturbed habitat and reliable food sources to survive.
+Global warming, the use of pesticides in agriculture, and forest clearance threaten their well-being.
 In 2018, Kinabalu Birdwing was listed as ‘Vulnerable’ on the International Union for Conservation of Nature (IUCN), as a result of the large-scale forest clearance in Pinosuk Plateau (around Mesilau) of Mount Kinabalu.
 Therefore, some proactive measures are needed in place to prevent them moving toward extinction.

 Rajah Brooke’s Birdwing (left) and Borneo Birdwing (right) butterflies are fully protected species by Malaysian law